 The true definitions clearly aren’t able to clear anything up for the layperson, and so you struggle to explain yourself.
-Maybe you make images in the air, explain in detail how you spend countless hours sat in front of a bit of cloth and then file it away in a draw somewhere when you’re done.
+Maybe you make images in the air, explain in detail how you spend countless hours sat in front of a bit of cloth and then file it away in a drawer somewhere when you’re done.
 Maybe you get a little annoyed that they belittle that slightly… regardless, they just don’t get it.

 Cut it however you want, you still aren’t making yourself clear.
 But you want to.
 You need to.
-After all you spend all this time, effort, and a little too much geekiness; you want the world to know.
+After all, you spend all this time, effort, and a little too much geekiness; you want the world to know.
 And let’s face it; it’s more addictive than crack cocaine.

 “I create art using thread and needle.”
 Simple.
 They don’t NEED to know how its little squares, or how you make little Xs, and they definitely don’t need to know that the material you stitch it on has a whole sub wiki.

-If you have more time, or they genuinely want to know more, add to it “It usually takes 10-100 hours to finish a piece, and you can make it 3D, flat, basically anything form of art, but its tactile”.
-They think ‘wow, they’re devoted’, or detail oriented, or have a creative edge.
+If you have more time, or they genuinely want to know more, add to it “It usually takes 10-100 hours to finish a piece, and you can make it 3D, flat, basically anything form of art, but it’s tactile”.
+They think ‘wow, they’re devoted’, or detail-oriented, or have a creative edge.
 With this as a basis, you can add and embellish as you want.
 Once they’ve got the IDEA you can tell them anything and they’ll be able to make sense of it.

 I mentioned earlier that cross stitch has come up in an interview before, in reality, I bring it up in every interview.
 It engages, it brings a bit of difference, and you can use it to your advantage to back up almost any skill.
 But you need to be able to tell them what it is first.